Apirone/apirone-api-php/README.md

 #### Estimation and Transfer

-Both methods have same params with difference for destinations.
+Both methods have the same params with differences for destinations.

 - options

 Options is an array with next params:

-- destinations (required) - Comma separated address and colon separated amount pairs.
+- destinations (required) - Comma-separated address and colon-separated amount pairs.
 - subtract-fee-from-amount - true/false
 - fee - normal | priority | custom
-- fee-rate - 1, 2, 3 etc... use when fee set to 'custom'
+- fee-rate - 1, 2, 3 etc... use when the fee is set as 'custom'

 ```php
 use Apirone\API\Endpoints\Wallet;